tevezr7/Lantern-Veil/README.md

 Attributions -

-Health Bar: Health bar from Unity Asset store
+Health Bar: Health bar from Natty Game Dev

 LowPolyDungeonsLite: Potion, and a few other assets were used

-MagicaVoxel: Arena Level, Enemies, Quest Giver, etc - almost all the are was imported using this into Unity
+MagicaVoxel: Arena Level, Enemies, Quest Giver, etc - almost all assets were imported into Unity using this software to build them

-Blender: Animations

 World of Warcraft: Enemy Audio, UI audio, Some of the music, etc

+Dragon Studio: Sword and flame sound effects

+Mystic-Forge from Unity Asset Store: Tree models

+VoiceBosch: Damage sounds for male

+ROWLAN from Unity Asset Store: Grass texture for outside of the arena

+Unity: Engine, particle pack, other simple assets.